-Center for the Arts Evergreen couldn’t exist without the participation and support of artists and teacher in our community.
-We are honored to learn from and feature our Artist Members each week.
+Center for the Arts Evergreen couldn’t exist without the participation and support of artists in our community.
+We are honored to learn from and feature our Artist Members on a regular basis.
 Please click on the link to be taken to each individual artist’s Featured Artist page.
 Enjoy!

 Robert Gray